varabyte/kobweb/frontend/compose-html-ext/src/jsMain/kotlin/com/varabyte/kobweb/compose/css/CONTRIBUTING.md

 }
 ```

-This allows the following code to be valid:
+The enum inheriting from `StylePropertyValue` allows the following code to be valid:

 ```kotlin
 val SideVar by StyleVariable(TextEmphasisPosition.Side.Right)